tkurtovic98/Java-Course/README.md

 This project has 2 parts.

 The 1st part shows the implementation of a system that can build Lyndermayers systems.
-It can be run from the lsystems.impl.demo package.

-You might have to run the following command in order to get the source code to compile

-mvn install:install-file -Dfile=./lib/lsystems.jar -DgroupId=lsystems -DartifactId=lsystems -Dversion=1 -Dpackaging=jar

-lsystems.jar is a library used to draw the fractals

 The 2nd part shows the implementation of a database where the user can type in a query and the system then matches that query to display a result from a text file representing a database.

-It can be run from the java.hw05.db.demo package.

-You can try queries such as:

-query jmbag="0000000003"
-query   lastName  =    "Blažić" query firstName>"A" and lastName LIKE "B*ć"query firstName>"A" and firstName<"C" and lastName LIKE "B*ć" and jmbag>"0000000002"

 ### Project - 4